 Sort Order Mode of Outreach Target of Outreach Summary of Summary of Summary of comments URL (If response/attendance comments received not accepted applicable) and reasons 1 Public Meeting Non-English Speaking - Specify other language: Spanish Non- targeted/broad community City Councillors, Citizens Advisory Committee, public service agencies On January 18, 2018 a public meeting was held for all interested persons at City offices at 120 Washington Street.
 Spanish translation was provided.
 A public participation guidebook was provided to all attendees.
 There were seven attendees.
 Skyrocketing rents and incomes not keeping up are biggest struggle, particularly for disabled on fixed incomes without subsidies.
 Lack of public housing and people on waiting list for years.
 Positive support for CDBG.
-Need for infrastructure improvements and small business assistance for low- income businesses and minority immigrant entrepreneurs.
+Need for infrastructure improvements and small business assistance for lowincome businesses and minority immigrant entrepreneurs.
 All comments and views were taken into consideration in preparation of this Action Plan.
 The City continues to fund housing projects to add affordable units, provide emergency funds to help avoid eviction, provide neighborhood infrastructure and public facility improvements and various public service programs including services to assist with housing (including housing assistance for disabled individuals).
 CDBG also funds business loans and storefront improvements for small businesses.

+Sort Order Mode of Outreach Target of Outreach Summary of Summary of Summary of comments URL (If

+response/attendance comments received not accepted applicable)

+and reasons

+All comments and

+views were taken into

+consideration in

+preparation of this

+Action Plan.
+In FY17,

+CDBG assistance was

+provided to the Salem

+Written comment from the CEO of a Main Streets Program

+which documented 8

+Non-English See summary of non-profit agency new LMI jobs, plus

-Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted URL (If applicable) 2 Newspaper Ad Non-English Speaking - Specify other language: Spanish Non- targeted/broad community City Councillors, Citizens Advisory Committee, public service agencies See summary of citizen participation above for full description of newspaper ads, public notices and press releases issued - both at the start of the Action Plan process and upon availability of the Draft FY19 Action Plan.
-Written comment from the CEO of a non-profit agency proposing that 100% of economic development and neighborhood improvement funding be used to support programs, services, activities and events in the low-income tracts of Salem and not in the downtown, which the writer did not characterize as having blight. and reasonsAll comments and views were taken into consideration in preparation of this Action Plan.
-In FY17, CDBG assistance was provided to the Salem Main Streets Program which documented 8 new LMI jobs, plus assistance to 6 new, 37 existing and 7 prospective business (including 34 micro- enterprises).
-Our small business loan program documented 8 new jobs (7 to LMI persons).
-While we support the request for ED and neighborhood improvement funding to low-income tracts, we also support assistance to the downtown (re- established as a slum/blight area in 2013), whose businesses employ many of our lower income residents.
+Newspaper Ad Speaking - Specify citizen participation above for full description of newspaper ads, public notices and press releases issued - both at the start of the Action Plan process and upon availability of the Draft FY19 Action Plan. proposing that assistance to 6 new, 37

+other language: Spanish Non- targeted/broad community City Councillors, Citizens Advisory Committee, public service agencies 100% of economic development and existing and 7

+prospective business

+neighborhood (including 34 micro-

+improvement enterprises).
+Our small

+2 funding be used to support programs, services, activities and events in the low-income tracts of Salem and not in the downtown, which the writer did not characterize as having blight. business loan program

+documented 8 new

+jobs (7 to LMI persons).

+While we support the

+request for ED and

+neighborhood

+improvement funding

+to low-income tracts,

+we also support

+assistance to the

+downtown (re-

+established as a

+slum/blight area in

+2013), whose

+businesses employ

+many of our lower

+income residents.

-Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 3 Public Meeting Non-English Speaking - Specify other language: Spanish Non- targeted/broad community City Councillors, Citizens Advisory Committee, public service agencies On May 31, 2018 a public meeting was held for all interested persons at City offices at 98 Washington Street.
-Spanish translation was available.
-Copies of the Draft Action Plan was available.
-There were no attendees.
-N/A N/A
+Sort Order Mode of Outreach Target of Outreach Summary of Summary of Summary of comments URL (If response/attendance comments received not accepted and reasons applicable) 3 Public Meeting Non-English Speaking - Specify other language: Spanish Non- targeted/broad community City Councillors, Citizens Advisory Committee, public service agencies A public meeting will be held for all interested persons at City offices at 98 Washington Street.
+Spanish translation will be provided.
+A copy of the Draft Action Plan will be provided to all attendees.
+All comments/views will be considered in finalizing the Action Plan.
+4 Newspaper Ad Non-English Speaking - Specify other language: Spanish Non- targeted/broad community City Councillors, Citizens Advisory Committee, public service agencies See summary of citizen participation above for full description of newspaper ads, public notices and press releases issued - both at the start of the Action Plan process and upon availability of the Draft FY19 Action Plan.
+All comments/views will be considered in finalizing the Action Plan.